Macbeth (Verdi): Act 1

 Groups of witches gather in a wood beside a battlefield, exchanging stories of the evils they have done.
 The victorious generals Macbeth and Banco enter.
 The witches hail Macbeth as Thane of Glamis (a title he already holds by inheritance), Thane of Cawdor, and king "hereafter."
 Banco is greeted as "lesser than Macbeth, but greater", never a king himself, but the progenitor of a line of future kings.
 The witches vanish, and messengers from the king appear naming Macbeth Thane of Cawdor.
 Macbeth protests that the holder of that title is still alive, but the messengers reply that the former Thane has been executed as a traitor.
 Banco, mistrusting the witches, is horrified to find that they have spoken the truth.
 In a duet, Macbeth and Banco muse that the first of the witches' prophecies has been fulfilled.
-Macbeth ponders how close he is to the throne, and whether fate will crown him without his taking action, yet dreams of blood and treachery: while Banco ponders on whether the minions of Hell will sometimes reveal an honest truth in order to lead one to future damnation.
+Macbeth ponders how close he is to the throne, and whether fate will crown him without his taking action, yet dreams of blood and treachery; Banco ponders on whether the minions of Hell will sometimes reveal an honest truth in order to lead one to future damnation.